-All of the Northwest Local School District Schools have a Health Office that is staffed by a full time Registered Nurse (RN), a Licensed Practical Nurse (LPN) or a Health Assistant.
+All of the Northwest Local School District Schools have a Health Office that is staffed by a full time Registered Nurse (RN) or a Licensed Practical Nurse (LPN) and/or a Health Assistant.
 The Health Office is open during the school day to support the students and staff.
 We believe a healthy student is better able to participate, pay attention in class and succeed in their learning.

 The Nurse/Health Assistant is responsible for: